Indian stocks fell for the fourth week. Consumer companies and lenders led the decline.

 Overseas funds bought a net $212 million of Indian (SENSEX) stocks yesterday, after the first net outflow this year on Feb.
 19, taking this year’s net purchases to $8.2 billion, a record for the period, data compiled by Bloomberg show.

-Foreign buying during the past 12 months as percentage of India’s stock market value has crossed 2 percent, a “warning sign” historically for future returns, Morgan Stanley (MS) said in a report dated Feb.
+Foreign buying during the past 12 months as percentage of India’s stock market value has crossed 2 percent, a “warning sign” historically for future returns, Morgan Stanley (MS:US) said in a report dated Feb.
 20. Credit Suisse Group AG said Feb.
 4 that Indian equities were the “most overbought” by foreigners, at 1.7 percent of the market capitalization.

 The Sensex has retreated 0.6 percent this year, the worst- performing benchmark gauge in Asia after Malaysia.
 The index rose 26 percent in 2012, its biggest annual gain since 2009, as the government took measures to revive the economy.